How big is Grebel? What are the benefits of a small residence?

 Why is there an application and interview process at Grebel?

 Grebel is a close knit and personable community, so naturally we want to get to know you!
 Your interests, personality, activities, beliefs and values are all important to us.
-We want you to have a chance to ask all your questions and assure that Grebel is the right fit!
+We want you to ask all your questions so that you know Grebel is a good fit!
 Most students find that they enjoy their interview, and that it gives them insight into what living at Grebel is like.
 Don’t be nervous - we really just want to meet you!

 Listen to Ananya speak about the interview and what to expect.